How to Choose Between ISR and SSG for SEO

 Validation Steps:

-1. Run next build locally and inspect .next/static output.
+1. Run next build locally and inspect .next/server/pages or .next/server/app output.

 2. Verify canonical and og:url tags match route paths.